Weather Underground: Ideology

-The Vietnamese and other third world countries, as well as third world people within the United States play a vanguard role.
+Vietnam and other third world countries, as well as third world people within the United States, were to play a vanguard role.
 They "set the terms for class struggle in America ...".
-The role of the "Revolutionary Youth Movement" is to build a centralized organization of revolutionaries, a "Marxist–Leninist Party" supported by a mass revolutionary movement to support international liberation movements and "open another battlefield of the revolution."
+The role of the "Revolutionary Youth Movement" was to build a centralized organization of revolutionaries, a "Marxist–Leninist Party" supported by a mass revolutionary movement to support international liberation movements and "open another battlefield of the revolution."

-The theoretical basis of the Revolutionary Youth Movement was an insight that most of the American population, including both students and the supposed "middle class", comprised, due to their relationship to the instruments of production, the working class, thus the organizational basis of the SDS, which had begun in the elite colleges and had been extended to public institutions as the organization grew could be extended to youth as a whole including students, those serving in the military, and the unemployed.
+The theoretical basis of the Revolutionary Youth Movement was a belief that most of the American population, including both students and the supposed "middle class", comprised, due to their relationship to the instruments of production, the working class.
+Thus the organizational basis of SDS, which had begun in elite colleges and had been extended to public institutions as the organization grew, could be extended to youth as a whole including students, those serving in the military, and the unemployed.
 Students could be viewed as workers gaining skills prior to employment.
 This contrasted to the Progressive Labor view which viewed students and workers as being in separate categories which could ally, but should not jointly organize.

 FBI analysis of the travel history of the founders and initial followers of the organization emphasized contacts with foreign governments, particularly the Cuban and North Vietnamese and their influence on the ideology of the organization.
 Participation in the Venceremos Brigade, a program which involved U.S. students volunteering to work in the sugar harvest in Cuba, is highlighted as a common factor in the background of the founders of the Weather Underground, with China a secondary influence.
 This experience was cited by both Kathy Boudin and Bernardine Dohrn as a major influence on their political development.